 ICT and technology are part of all our lives and whilst this brings great benefits, there are online dangers.
 Cathedral urges all parents and carers to check the security settings on home devices and monitor internet use to help protect your child online.

 Top Tips for Parents:

 - Children should ideally only add on social media sites people they know and trust in real life.

 - Some predatory paedophiles can convincingly pose as another teenager and may spend months or years ‘grooming’ the victim until they meet face to face.
 Young people must always be accompanied by an adult if meeting an online friend in person.

-- Don’t ban children from these sites; they will just use them at friends’ houses or on their phone, personal media player or hand-held games console.
+- Do not ban children from these sites; they will just use them at friends’ houses or on their phone, personal media player or handheld games console.

 - Take an interest and suggest they add you as a friend so you can keep an eye on them when they first join.

 - Have the main computer in a communal area of the home where there is passive supervision and be reasonable about time online.
 Set appropriate boundaries in the online world as you would in the real world.